pskl/pskl.github.io/_posts/2000-01-01-exhibitions.markdown

 When a person offers to meet up for a birthday it usually involves one ponctual timeslot.
 On the contrary if you organize a week long exhibition you offer your friends the opportunity to pick a time that suits them best which dramatically increases the odds of actually catching up with them.
 Friends can just come and go whenever they want and whenever they are available: some friends will hang out there the entire time and some will just pass by 5 minutes and I love it, no constraints, no pressure, liberty of format.

 Furthermore by making the event public you add a tiny drop of serendipity because the event can attract random people from different backgrounds.
 This can turn into great opportunities to make acquaintances.
+Overall it's probably the most amount of fun I get throughout the year, a week of absolute pure productive bliss.

 ## Rather obvious but non-neglectable downsides